 Liberate yourself from a fridge full of salad dressing bottles!
-Vinaigrette is a simple salad dressing that is beyond easy to make as home.
-The basic method is easy to master, and can be used to create an endless array of delicious homemade vinaigrette salad dressings.
+Vinaigrette is a simple salad dressing that is beyond easy to make at home.
+The basic method is easy to master, and can be used to create an endless array of delicious homemade salad dressings.
 Classic proportions and some initial options to start playing with flavors within the basic dressing are listed below.
+Once you get the hang of it, you can start experimenting from here to the moon with flavors that intrigue you.

 1. Start With Vinegar (and Aromatics and/or Mustard)

-You can also add a minced shallot (as pictured here), minced garlic, or other aromatics such as red onion or chives.
+You can also add a minced shallot (as pictured here), minced garlic, or other aromatics such as red onion, green garlic, or chives.
 Letting these things sit for a few minutes in the vinegar will intensify their flavor.

-Additionally, 1 tsp. of Dijon mustard or 1/4 teaspoon dry ground mustard will add a nice bite to the final dressing and help the mixture emulsify (get creamy looking and hold together).
+Additionally, 1 teaspoon Dijon mustard or 1/4 teaspoon dry ground mustard will add a nice bite to the final dressing and help the mixture emulsify (which is fancy culinary talk for "get creamy looking and hold together").

-For a less sharp, sweeter dressing, you can stir in 1 tsp. honey or sugar.
+For a less sharp, sweeter dressing, you can stir in 1 teaspoon honey or sugar.

 2. Whisk In Oil

-Pour 3 Tbsp. of oil* into the bowl while whisking until oil is combined into the other ingredients.
-Or, add the oil to the jar, cover, and shake to combine the vinairgette.
+Pour 3 tablespoons of oil* into the bowl while whisking until the oil is combined into the other ingredients.
+Or, add the oil to the jar, cover, and shake to combine the vinaigrette.

-* Extra virgin olive oil is a classic choice, but grapeseed oil is a great option, too, or try walnut oil or other nut oils for a boost of flavor.
+* Extra virgin olive oil is a classic choice, but grapeseed oil is a great option, too.
+For another flavor profile, try walnut oil or other nut oils for a boost of flavor.

 3. Season to Taste

 Add salt to taste.
-About 1/2 tsp. fine sea salt is a common amount for the proportions listed above.
+About 1/2 teaspoon fine sea salt is a common amount for the proportions listed above.

 You can also add freshly ground black pepper and/or minced herbs to taste.